 The holidays are a wonderful time of year, but they can also become very hectic and stressful.
-The holidays are special, especially Thanksgiving so I wanted my girls to sit down and think of everything they are thankful for.
-So I had them create these Thankful Turkeys Paper Plate Crafts that we would share on Thanksgiving Day!
+I encouraged my girls to create these Thankful Turkeys Paper Plate Craft to share on Thanksgiving Day!
 We have tons more fall and turkey Paper Plate Crafts your kids will love.

 Thankful Turkeys Paper Plate Craft